Cayetano Coll y Toste: Family

 Coll y Toste was also the patriarch of a Puerto Rican family of educators, politicians and writers.
 Besides his granddaughter, Isabel Cuchí Coll, both Coll y Toste's sons were politicians.
 José Coll y Cuchí was the founder of the Puerto Rican Nationalist Party and Cayetano Coll y Cuchí, was a President of Puerto Rico House of Representatives.
 Another grand daughter, Edna Coll, was an educator and author.
 She was one of the founders of the Academy of Fine Arts in Puerto Rico, and his grandson, Cayetano Coll y Pujol was a prominent attorney and judge in Puerto Rico.
+Isabel's sister Conchita Cuchí Coll de Carlo was an essayist and pacifist nominated for the Nobel Peace Prize.
 His great-grandson, (Edna's son), Jose "Fufi" Santori Coll was a former BSN basketball player, coach and television sportscaster.
-Another great-grandson, Eduardo Morales Coll was also President of the Ateneo, President of the Institute of Puerto Rican Literature, Academic of the Puerto Rican Academy of the Spanish Language and also an Academic of the Puerto Rican Academy of Arts and Sciences and a University professor of Law, History of Puerto Rico and of Cultural Anthropology.
+Another great-grandson, Eduardo Morales Coll was also President of the Ateneo, President of the Institute of Puerto Rican Literature, Academic of the Puerto Rican Academy of the Spanish Language and also an Academic of the Puerto Rican Academy of Arts and Sciences and a university professor of law, History of Puerto Rico and of Cultural Anthropology.